achuchulev/elastic-stack/README.md

 <img src="diagrams/index1.png" />

-- Use the left-hand panel to navigate to the Visualizatons tab to create diagrams, chrarts, pies etc. Saved visualizations can be imported into the Dashboard.
+- Use the left-hand panel to navigate to the Visualizatons tab to create diagrams, charts, pies etc. Saved visualizations can be imported into a Dashboard.

 <img src="diagrams/visualize.png" />